 The callous murder of a twelve-year-old girl by the British Army in South Armagh was to lead to one of the longest-running and most successful campaigns the Celtic League has ever undertaken.

-It first campaigned against Army recruitment and slogans (Armee Magh loosely Army Out) was painted on the wall of Jurby Army Camp in the north of the island. and pledged to campaign until all bases had been removed from the Isle of Man.
+It first campaigned against Army recruitment and slogans Armee Magh (Manx for Army Out) were painted on the wall of Jurby Army Camp in the north of the island. and pledged to campaign until all bases had been removed from the Isle of Man.

 Under the leadership of Bernard Moffatt, the Celtic League AMA, the group included Dee Moffatt, Pat Bridson, Cristl Jerry, and Lynda Williams (Ramsay).